 Intermittent fasting is, at its most basic level, breaking up your daily or weekly eating schedule into two periods of time: fasting windows and eating windows.

 During your fasting periods, you restrict the number of calories you consume to as close to zero as possible.
-However, you can also drink water and other zero calorie drinks like black coffee, green juices, and teas.
+However, you do need to stay properly hydrated during your fast, you can drink water and other zero calorie drinks like black coffee, green juices, and teas.

 Below, we’ll go into some popular schedules, as well as how this process works.